New in Germany? Stay in touch with your new friends and colleagues in Germany with our guide to getting a German mobile phone and SIM card.

 Mobile operators in Germany include:

 In terms of subscribers, the three biggest mobile operators in Germany have almost equal market share.
 Telekom, Vodafone, and O2 each enjoy over 30% of the market.
 These three networks are often the best in terms of coverage.
 Also, bear in mind that all three offer home internet and TV services that can be packaged together with a mobile phone contract.
+And if you’re keen to lead a more eco-friendly life in Germany, EDEKA smart offers a range of sustainable smartphones and tariffs.

 Beyond the three largest operators, there are a growing number of German MVNOs (mobile virtual network operators).
 These providers use one of the three main networks instead of having their own.
 Generally speaking, MVNOs often don’t have as good a level of coverage in more rural areas as the bigger providers.
 However, in cities and urban areas, they often have good coverage for cheaper prices.
 Some also offer home internet and TV.